-- Never leave children alone in a vehicle.
-Leaving children in a vehicle unattended is dangerous for a number of reasons.
+- Before exiting a vehicle, always apply the parking brake, shift the transmission into PARK, and remove the key fob from the ignition.
+When leaving the vehicle, always lock your vehicle. - Never leave children alone in a vehicle, or with access to an unlocked vehicle. - Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
-Children should be warned not to touch the parking brake, brake pedal or the shift lever.
-Do not leave the key fob in or near the vehicle, and do not leave the ignition in the in the ACC or RUN position.
-A child could operate power windows, other controls, or move the vehicle. - Do not leave children or animals inside parked vehicles in hot weather.
+Children should be warned not to touch the parking brake, brake pedal or the shift lever. - Do not leave the key fob in or near the vehicle, and do not leave Keyless Enter-N-Go in the ACC or ON/RUN mode.
+A child could operate power windows, other controls, or move the vehicle.

+• Do not leave children or animals inside parked vehicles in hot weather.
 Interior heat build-up may cause serious injury or death.